 - calculating the gain in circumstances where a full exemption is not available.

-This will be a valuable Accurium CPD+ event for those who advise on personal income tax as well as those who work in super.
-To register for this webinar, go to the Accurium website and select CPD+ from the menu or click here.
-Are you an Accurium TecHub subscriber?
-Make sure you obtain your discount code and apply when registering.
+This will be a valuable Accurium event for those who advise on personal income tax as well as those who work in super.
+To register for this webinar on demand click here.